 - 1. Introduction to Network Simulator OPNET/NS2. - 2.
-Evaluate Ethernet Delay and Load Statics of Switched Ethernet - 3.
-Evaluate the comparative investigations on the performance issues of switched Ethernet with VLAN based on Email and FTP applications. - 4.
-Evaluate Internet connection choice for PC Network on different Data Rate for WAN based on Web Browsing and Email application - 5.
-Implementation of Firewall; in a Network. - 6.
-Simulation of Wireless data Network with different with physical characteristics. - 7.
-Implementation of CSMA/CD Protocol and its comparative investigation with ALOHA Protocol. - 8.
-Design and Implementation of Simple Transfer Protocol in C/ C++. - 9.
-Design of substitution Cipher in C/C++. - 10.
-Design of Transposition Cipher in C/C++. - 11.
-Design of Public Key Algorithm in C/ C++.
+Designing & Implementing LAN using sub netting.(IPv4 AND IPv6) - 3.
+Evaluate Ethernet Delay and Load Statics of Switched Ethernet - 4.
+Evaluate the comparative investigations on the performance issues of switched Ethernet with VLAN based on Email and FTP applications. - 5.
+Evaluate Internet connection choice for PC Network on different Data Rate for WAN based on Web Browsing and Email application - 6.
+Implementation of Firewall; in a Network. - 7.
+Simulation of Wireless data Network with different with physical characteristics. - 8.
+Implementation of CSMA/CD Protocol and its comparative investigation with ALOHA Protocol. - 9.
+Design and Implementation of Simple Transfer Protocol in C/C++. - 10.
+Design of substitution Cipher in C/C++. - 11.
+Design of Transposition Cipher in C/C++. - 12.
+Design of Public Key Algorithm in C/C++.

-Course Title: Database Management System Laboratory Course
+Course Title: Database Management System Laboratory